franklee26/franklee26.github.io/aboutme.md

 ### My background

-I completed highschool in Australia and I am a somewhat intermediate Mandarin speaker.
+I completed high school in Australia and I am a somewhat intermediate Mandarin speaker.
 A couple of other things I love working on and learning about:

 - General Python & C++ development
 - Deep learning for handwriting recognition, image classification and posture detection